Ida Tin: Career

-In 2016, Tin was credited for coining the term "femtech" to refer to technology designed for women's health.
+In 2016, Tin was credited for coining the term "femtech" to describe the growing sector of technology focused on women's health.
 The term to referred to technology that addressed needs related to fertility, period-tracking, pregnancy, menopause and more.
 In September 2016, Tin spoke at the TechCrunch Disrupt event in San Francisco on the topic of analytics in women's health.
 Two months later, Clue raised an additional $20 million in a funding round led by Nokia Growth Partners.

-In 2016 and 2017, Tin helped introduce new features to the app, including cycle-sharing and pill-tracking.
+Throughout 2016 and 2017, Tin helped introduce new features in the Clue app, including cycle-sharing and pill-tracking.
 In 2017, Tin announced that Clue was working on adding features to serve app users going through menopause.
 By 2018, Clue had 10 million users in 190 countries.

+In 2021, Clue received clearance from the U.S. Food and Drug Administration (FDA) to market its algorithm as a digital contraceptive, making it one of the first apps of its kind to be certified as a birth control method in the United States.
+Tin stepped down as CEO later that year but remained closely involved with the company as Chairwoman, continuing to shape its strategic vision.

+Despite experiencing a 25% reduction in workforce in early 2023, Clue remains a leading product in the femtech space.
+Under Tin's leadership, the app contributed to academic collaborations with institutions such as the University of Exeter, supplying anonymized user data to research studies on conditions such as endometriosis and premenstrual dysphoric disorder (PMDD).

+Tin's career has had a lasting impact not only on health tracking and reproductive technology but also on how women's health is discussed, researched, and funded in the global tech landscape.

 Personal life

 Tin lives in Berlin.
 Her ex-partner (and fellow Clue co-founder) is Hans Raffauf whom she has two children with, Elliot and Eleanor.